Who to contact for information and support

 The Director of Undergraduate Studies

-Miss Elizabeth Jones is responsible for overall implementation of the Department’s academic policies in relation to undergraduate teaching.
-Miss Jones is also responsible for making decisions or recommendations in cases involving individual undergraduate students.
+Professor Elizabeth Jones is responsible for overall implementation of the Department’s academic policies in relation to undergraduate teaching.
+Professor Jones is also responsible for making decisions or recommendations in cases involving individual undergraduate students.

 The Economics Senior Tutor

-Dr Michela Redoano is responsible for the personal tutor system and convening the Undergraduate Student-Staff Liaison Committee.
+Dr Amira Elasra is responsible for the personal tutor system and works with the Year tutors in the department.

 Student Support Services (University Wide)